-Transparency film is regarded as tricky to use resulting from the limited dynamic range.
-Golden hour is the best time to shoot reversal.
+Transparency film is considered tough to use resulting from the small dynamic range.
+Golden hour is the best time to use transparency.

-35mm film that is sold in metal canisters is used by the Canon EOS Rebel XS.
-It is also the most popular type of film and sometimes described as 135 film.
+35mm film that is in metal canisters is used by the Canon EOS Rebel XS.
+In addition, it is the most popular film format and sometimes described as 135 film.

-Swapping the film emulsion you are using will change the look of your shots.
-This is an example of the marvelous things about shooting film.
+Switching the film stock you are using will change the look of your pictures.
+This is one of the best things about using film.

-Nearly all commercially available 35mm film distributed at this point has a DX code.
-This allows cameras to automatically detect and set the ISO of the canister loaded.
+Just about all commercially available 35mm film on the market currently has a DX code.
+This enables cameras to detect and set the ISO of the film canister loaded into the camera.

-DX-coding will not make a difference for the Canon EOS Rebel XS because ISO must be selected manually with the ASA knob.
+DX-coding won’t matter for the Canon EOS Rebel XS because ISO must be selected manually.

-You will find a range of possible choices for where to develop 35mm film.
-For a more extensive discussion of the options read my article on Where to Develop Film.
+You will find a handful of choices for where to get 35mm film processed.
+For a more thorough explanation of the possibilities see my article on Where to Develop Film.

-WARNING: Big box stores and pharmacies no longer process film locally.
-They mail film off to be developed by a separate company.
+WARNING: Pharmacies and big box stores have stopped developing film locally.
+They mail film off to be developed by a 3rd party.
 As a consequence, you will not be given your developed negatives back.